yeuchi/RunYasso800/README.md

 # !!!!!!
 WORK-IN-PROGRESS !!!!!

 # Tutorial
+Run 16000 meters (9.94 miles) of equal jogs and sprints.\
 Yasso 800 is composed of 800 meter run followed by 800 jog for 10 times.\
 The total workout distance accomplished from Yasso800 is 16000 meters (9.94 miles).\
 Of that, sprint distance is 8000 meters (4.97 miles) and jog distance is also 8000 meters (4.97 miles).